-This Pickle Brined Keto Fried Chicken is crispy with tender, flavorful chicken.
-Skip the pickle brine and it will still taste amazing!
+This Pickle Brined Keto Fried Chicken is crispy and light with tender, flavorful chicken.
+Skip the pickle brine and it will still taste great.
+The texture is as good or better as any Southern fried chicken you’ve had!

 This Keto Fried Chicken?
 I think it’s our favorite keto recipe to date.
 And we’ve made a LOT of keto recipes.

-It can be but you’ll have to modify the ingredients traditionally used for fried chicken.
-Flour is out as are most of the breadings used.
+YES but you’ll have to modify the ingredients traditionally used for fried chicken.
+All-purpose flour is out as are most of the breadings used.
 Finely crushed pork rinds are a commonly used replacement for breading which would be delicious on this keto fried chicken.
-That was my initial plan until someone told me that Whey Protein Isolate (affiliate link) can also be used.
+You can also use almond or coconut flour, which I’ve tried, but it never gets as crispy as I like when I use it as a breading.

 It worked so well that I didn’t even try the pork rinds.
 The coating is thin but it turns out that I really like it that way.
 It’s still crispy and doesn’t overwhelm the chicken.
-I use chicken thighs which are thinner than breasts so the thinner coating works really well here.
+I use chicken thighs which not only prefer but they’re also thinner than breasts so the coating works really well here.
+Plus I think we all need a recipe for keto fried chicken without pork rinds for once!

 I’d been mulling recipe ideas for keto fried chicken around in my head for months before the idea of brining it first in pickle juice hit me.
 Pickle brined chicken is nothing new, but since pickles and pickle juice are so closely tied to the keto diet, it seemed like a perfect match.